jvican/jvican.github.io/content/post/reduce-compile-times.md

 and see how the compilation times behave after applying our changes.

 I recommend cleaning and compiling `frontend` sequentially at least 10 times to get a stable hot compiler.
-After that, we'll do incremental compilation in the files we change.
-I've done this for convenience; you should be able to replicate the results with full compilation.
+Every change we'll do to the codebase from now on will require a full compile (running `clean` before `compile`) to get stable implicit search and performance results.
+This methodology will simplify reading and interpreting the results without taking into account what incremental compilation is doing.

 #### Warm up the compiler